 That term might seem familiar, since it was recently the title of a TV show starring Kiefer Sutherland.
 It wasn’t just fiction.
-Selecting someone for the role is a real safety measure taken each year during the President’s State of the Union address, when just about everybody in the executive and legislative branches is sitting there in the House Chamber, packed tightly together in one congested spot.
+Selecting someone for the survivor role is a real safety measure taken each year during the President’s State of the Union address, when just about everybody in the executive and legislative branches is sitting there in the House Chamber, packed tightly together in one congested spot.
 That’s a juicy target.
-A terrorist attack, the opening shot in a war, or even some sort of terrible accident (a plane crash maybe, or a really bad carbon monoxide leak?) could wipe out the entire leadership of the federal government in a stroke, unless some precaution is taken.
+A terrorist attack, the opening shot in a war, or even some sort of terrible accident (a really unlucky plane crash maybe, or a really bad carbon monoxide leak?) could wipe out the entire leadership of the federal government in a stroke, unless some precaution is taken.
 So, every year, one person in the Presidential line of succession, somebody fairly low on the Cabinet totem pole, usually, is taken away to a safe place to wait it out, just in case.
 If Doomsday arrives and everybody else buys the farm, this “designated survivor” would be sworn in as President, thus ensuring “continuity of government”.

 This year, the designated survivor was Rick Perry.